yourparkingspace/android-tech-test/README.md

 # YourParkingSpace Android Tech Test

 ## Scenario
-You are asked to build a very simple app, which allows the user to view submissions to the r/Android subreddit.
+You are asked to build a simple app, which allows the user to view posts submitted to the r/Android subreddit.

 ## What we require
 You will build an app that works across a range of device sizes.

-The app will load the current hot submissions from the Android subreddit.
+The app will load the current hot submissions from the Android subreddit using the [Reddit API](https://www.reddit.com/dev/api/).
 You can use [https://www.reddit.com/r/Android/hot.json](https://www.reddit.com/r/Android/hot.json) to get posts.

-The posts will be displayed in a list view.
+1. Fetch and display posts in a vertical scrolling list with the most recent first on app open, with a loading indicator during the fetch operation.

-If the user scrolls to the bottom of the list, the app should load the next page of results.
+2. If the user scrolls to the bottom of the list, the app should load the next page of results (Refer to the API docs for pagination details).

-If the user taps on a post, they should be taken to that post on reddit.
+3. If the user taps on a post, they should be taken to the details of the post on reddit.

-Each post should give attribution to the author
+4. Each post should give attribution to the author

 ## Expectations
-* Well structured, reusable code that is maintainable.
+* Usage of a layered MVVM or Clean architecture, with Coroutines and Jetpack Compose.
-* Spend no more than 5 hours completing this task.
+* Well structured, reusable code that is maintainable and testable.
-* Regular commits to Git with meaningful messages.
+* Regular small commits to Git with meaningful messages.
 * We expect you to use the latest release version of Android Studio.

 ## What to submit